-Overall, I found it to be a nice feature to emphasize the important points throughout the book.
+Overall, I found the underlining to be a nice feature that emphasized the important points throughout the book.

 This book is for anyone who wants to get more out of their life, you don’t have to be self-employed or run a business, you’ll get just as much value out of this book if you are an employee.

 My overall thoughts

 “The One Thing” was a pleasure to read and gave me so much more than the title suggested.

 The book is well-written and explained some very difficult concepts, including the work-life balance, with ease.
 I found the book inspiring, motivational, and at times, fascinating.

 There are a few concepts in the book that I hadn’t heard of before but that I could 100% relate to.